 Coders of all ages and skill levels are invited to participate, both inside and outside of our classes.
 Participants can work individually or in teams.
 Participation is free and open to all.

-Participants will have three weeks to work on their projects.
+Participants will have four weeks to work on their projects.
 Group projects are also encouraged.

-Make sure to register by April 20th.
-However, if you miss the deadline, you can still tune in to see the results!
+Make sure to register by April 11th.
+If you miss the deadline, you may still be able to participate, just contact us here.